DualBrain/gotBASIC/alphabetical.md

 - [Basic4GL](https://www.basic4gl.net/): Write programs in BASIC on your PC - then run them on your Android phone or tablet.
 - [BASIC8](https://github.com/paladin-t/b8): An integrated *Fantasy Computer* for game and other program development where you can create, share and play disks in a modern BASIC dialect with built-in tools for editing sprites, tiles, map, quantized, etc.
 - [BasicV2](https://egonolsen71.github.io/basicv2/): A BASIC interpreter/compiler that's compatible with the BASIC V2 dialect used on older Commodore computers.
+- [basicFusion](https://basicfusion.org/): A modern, all-in-one BASIC programming environment built for retro game development and demoscene coding.
 - [BasiEgaXorz](https://segaretro.org/BasiEgaXorz): BASIC compiler for the Sega Genesis consoles.
 [Documentation](http://devster.monkeeh.com/sega/basiegaxorz/basiegaxorz_full.html)
 - [BazzBasic](https://ekbass.github.io/BazzBasic): Built around one simple idea... starting programming should feel nice and even fun.
 - [BBC BASIC](bbc.md)
 - [BCX](bcx.md)
+- [BerryBasiC](https://github.com/fritzone/berrybasic): A bare-metal BASIC for the Raspberry Pi 4.
+No operating system below, no shell, no explicit runtime: the Pi boots straight to a BASIC prompt in an instant, and the whole machine is yours.
+Is a modern BBC-flavored BASIC that runs as the *only* program on the hardware.
 - [Blassic](http://blassic.net/): Blassic is a classic Basic interpreter.
 The line numbers are mandatory, and it has PEEK & POKE.
 The main goal is to execute programs written in old interpreters, even those that use peculiar control flow constructs or auto-modifiable code.
 However, it can be used as a scripting language, and has some not-so-classic instructions.
 It has graphics modes that are compatible with some classic systems and user defined.
 - [BlitzBASIC](blitz.md)
 - [bootBASIC](https://github.com/nanochess/bootBASIC): bootBASIC is a BASIC language in 512 bytes of x86 machine code.